 We declare that the information given in Sections A-C above (including on separate sheets) is complete and correct to the best of our knowledge at the time of the application and that there are no other material facts of which the JFSC should be aware.

-We are aware that before the JFSC processes this application form all Principal Persons and Key Persons will need to submit an electronic Personal Questionnaire via the JFSC’s Web Portal.
+We are aware that before the JFSC processes this application form all Principal Persons and Key Persons will need to submit myProfile application via the JFSC’s website.

 We hereby apply to be registered under Article 9 of the FS(J)L to carry on AIF services business.